 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

-Number to know: 134,000.
-That’s the number of American jobs threatened by the tariffs on China, according to a study commissioned by the Consumer Technology Association and the National Retail Federation.
+- 455,000.
+That’s the number of American jobs estimated to be put at risk by U.S. tariffs on $150 billion of imports from China and Chinese retaliation, according to a study commissioned by the Consumer Technology Association and the National Retail Federation.

 These are the latest development in an escalating trade war that is already having damanging effects on American consumers and businesses.
 Hear from the farmers, manufacturers, and others that are already feeling the impact.